ChristosPts/d-Wrap/README.md

 - Delete profiles of other users

 **Disclaimer**
-In the includes folder in deleteImg.php, deleteProfile.php, PassResetReq.php,signup.php the appropriate email address needs to be given for the mail service to work
+In the includes folder in deleteImg.php, deleteProfile.php, PassResetReq.php and signup.php the appropriate email address needs to be given for the local mail service to work